Monday, February 08, 2016

 However, his idea was spot on, and they got the first-mover advantage in the market, so everyone knows the Justgiving brand now.
 Looking back, I realize that this did teach me a valuable lesson; to be more open-minded about start-up ideas.
 By the way, Bela also invented the touchscreen back in 1982.

-Since then, most of the start-ups or early-stage companies I have worked at have been successful and proliferated.
+Since then, many of the start-ups or early-stage companies I have worked at have been successful and proliferated.

 Bela Hatvany recently sold Just Giving for £95 Million.
 This was a company Bela set up as a project after he had 'retired', to do some good in the world.